2027 Federal Pay Raise: FAIR Act vs. Trump's 0% Budget Proposal

 When will final 2027 federal pay numbers be known?

 Historically, final rates are locked in late in the year.
-The President can submit an alternative pay plan before September 1 of the preceding year, and final schedules are usually set in December for January implementation.
+The President can submit an alternative pay plan before August 2026, and final schedules are usually set in December for January implementation.

 How should I estimate my 2027 salary right now?